 Checking food labels

 In the nutritional information, look for the 'Carbohydrates (of which sugars)' figure in the nutrition information panel.
-The panel is usually found on the back of food packs.

 Some foods have traffic light labels on the front of the pack.
 This means you can see at a glance if the food you're looking at has high, medium or low amounts of sugars in 100g of the food.

-Added sugars must be included in the ingredients list, which always starts with the biggest ingredient first.
-Watch out for other words that are used to describe added sugars, such as:
+Look out for other words that are used to describe added sugars, such as:

 - hydrolysed starch and invert sugar